Privacy and cookies

 The Leopard (Il Gattopardo) - Giuseppe Tomasi di Lampedusa

-Il Gattopardo is a skilful account of Sicily, politics and aristocracy at the time of Italy's unification.
+Il Gattopardo isa skilful account of Sicily, politics and aristocracy at the time of Italy’s unification.
 The principal character, a cynical noble, observes the paradoxical change and inertia of his times, while offering weary comment on the Sicilian character.
 Lampedusa was from the same aristocratic background as his characters, and expounds convincingly and elegantly upon his theme.
-In the sixties, the story was beautifully and lovingly filmed by Luchino Visconti, who knew a thing or two himself about Italy's faded aristocracy.
+In the sixties, the story was beautifully and lovingly filmed by Luchino Visconti, who knew a thing or two himself about Italy’s faded aristocracy.
 The film, featuring Burt Lancaster, Claudia Cardinale and Alain Delon, has been expertly remastered and is available on DVD (apparently only in Italy, though, so buy it during your trip).

 > Buy The Leopard (Everyman's Library Classics) from Amazon.co.uk.